Classification: Antithrombin Agent

 How to Take Eltrombopag

 Eltrombopag is given in a pill or liquid form, taken once a day.
 The medication should be taken on an empty stomach (1 hour before or 2 hours after eating).
 Take the tablets whole, do not crush, chew or break.
 If you are using the liquid form, you will receive instructions on how to prepare the dose.
+If you miss a dose, wait and take the next scheduled dose.
+Do not take two doses to make up for a missed dose.

 The following compounds significantly reduce the absorption of Eltrombopag and should not be consumed for at least 4 hours before or 2 hours after taking the medication: